How to Build a Successful B2B Marketplace in 2023

 7. Payment options

 You should have multiple payment processors on your platform that cover all possible payment options.
 Study the market and figure out which payment processors are most popular among your target market, as the popularity and availability of payment platforms varies regionally.
 You should also know about potential delays if you support payment through bank transfers and should warn your users about them.

 I’d suggest adding an international gateway like PayPal and a local gateway depending on your location.

 8. Pricing and discounts

-B2B pricing and discount logic is very different from B2C pricing.
+B2B pricing and discount logic are very different from B2C pricing.
 Make sure your pricing algorithms work perfectly and take into account everything from order size, quantity, urgency, and shipment to individual discounts discussed privately between a buyer and a seller.

 Integrate tools like: